THUNLP-MT/PepGLAD/README.md

 - codesign: `./checkpoint/codesign.ckpt`
 - conformation generation: `./checkpoints/fixseq.ckpt`

 Both can be downloaded at the [release page](https://github.com/THUNLP-MT/PepGLAD/releases/tag/v1.0).
+These checkpoints were trained on PepBench.

 ## Usage